Quick summary

 - Strong application: A petitioner includes detailed explanations and evidence for each inadmissibility ground, resulting in approval.

-- Weak application: An applicant fails to include a written statement explaining their inadmissibility, resulting in a request for additional evidence and delayed processing.
+- Weak application: An applicant fails to include a detailed description of health-related inadmissibility grounds, leading to a request for additional evidence and a delayed decision.

 Common misconceptions (What misconceptions surround Form I-192?)